ndd21/PHYS281/docs/demo-matplotlib.md

     function, but `subplots` can work in the same way as `figure`, but also allows multiple plots as discussed [below](#mulitple-plots-in-a-figure).

-A single figure with `subplots` using:
+You can create a single figure with `subplots` using:

 ```python
 fig, ax = plt.subplots()